End of Days (film): Release

-Alternate ending
+End of Days opened on November 24, 1999, and was released on DVD and VHS on April 18, 2000.
+It would also be released on HD DVD on September 26, 2006, and later on Blu-ray on August 26, 2008, after the discontinuation of the HD DVD format.

-Jericho dies, and Christine tearfully embraces his body and thanks him for saving her life.
-Suddenly, God removes the sword from Jericho's body and heals his wounds, bringing him back to life.
-Christine is surprised and glad Jericho is back, and they embrace before leaving the church together.
+Scream Factory, under license from Universal, released an Ultra HD Blu-ray edition on October 7, 2025, commemorating the film's 25th anniversary.
+This release contains a new 4K remaster of the film sourced from a scan of the original camera negative, approved by director Hyams, as well as newly recorded interviews with Hyams and other crew members involved in the film's production, plus archival bonus material from previous releases.

 Reception

 Box office

-End of Days opened on November 24, 1999, in third place behind Toy Story 2 and The World Is Not Enough.
-It earned $20.5 million in its opening weekend, combining with $31 million from its five-day Wednesday opening.
-The film grossed $66,889,043 in the United States and about $212 million worldwide, against a budget estimated at $100 million.
+End of Days grossed $31 million in the United States and Canada from its five-day Wednesday opening.
+With a gross of $20.5 million in its opening 3-day weekend, it ranked third place at the US box office behind Toy Story 2 and The World Is Not Enough.
+The film went on to gross $66,889,043 in the United States and Canada and $145.1 million elsewhere, for a worldwide total of $212 million, against a budget estimated at $100 million.
 Although it was profitable because of strong international revenue and DVD sales, its final numbers fell short of Universal Studios' expectations.
 Schwarzenegger received a salary of $25 million for his role in the film.

 Critical response

-End of Days received largely negative reviews.
-Rotten Tomatoes gives the film an approval rating of 11%, based on reviews from 101 critics.
+Review aggregator Rotten Tomatoes gives the film an 11% "Rotten" score, based on 103 critic reviews with an average rating of 3.8/10.
 The site's consensus states: "An overblown thriller with formulaic action scenes and poor acting."
-Metacritic gives it an average score of 33/100, based on reviews from 33 critics.
+Metacritic gives the film a weighted average score of 34/100 based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.